Careli

 Chuo-ku, which is protected by multiple layers

-Among them, I would like to introduce some of the facilities that protected the Sumida River below.
+Below, we will introduce some of the facilities that protected the Sumida River.
 It is a very simple introduction, so if you are interested, please refer to the link.

-As you know, in the past, the Sumida River was directly connected to the upper Arakawa River.
-The rain that fell upstream of Chichibu flowed into the Sumida River as it was.
-Thanks to the Arakawa Floodway, which was completed by a large construction that took 17 years from 1913, and the Iwabuchi Sluice Gate, which controls it, most of the water flowing through Arakawa is not the Sumida River, It began to flow toward the spillway.
+As you know, in the past, the Sumida River was directly connected to the upstream of Arakawa.
+The rain that fell upstream of Chichibu was flowing into the Sumida River as it was.
+Thanks to the Arakawa Floodway completed by a major construction that took 17 years from 1913, and the Iwabuchi Lock that controls it, most of the water flowing through Arakawa is not the Sumida River.
+It began to flow to the spillway.

 Transition of Arakawa Floodway (Arakawa Lower River Office)